Marketing Strategy · AI Activation

 How do you activate an ideal customer profile with AI?

-The three main activation patterns are: AI-scored lead fit (evaluating inbound leads against ICP criteria before they reach a rep), synthetic persona validation (stress-testing briefs against an AI simulation of the target audience), and ICP-grounded brief generation (using the ICP as the anchor for structured first-draft briefs).
-Each addresses a different breakdown point in how most organisations use their ICP.
+The three main approaches are: AI-scored lead fit (evaluating inbound leads against your ICP criteria before they reach a rep), synthetic persona validation (stress-testing briefs against an AI simulation of your target audience), and AI-assisted brief writing (using your ICP as the starting point for structured first drafts).
+Each one addresses a different breakdown point in how most organisations use their ICP.

 What is the difference between an ICP and a buyer persona?

-An ICP defines the firmographic, behavioural, and situational attributes of the ideal company or account - it is a segment definition.
+An ICP defines the company type, buying behaviour, and situation of the ideal account - it is a segment definition.
 A buyer persona defines the individual decision-maker within that account - their motivations, priorities, and communication preferences.
 Effective ICP marketing uses both: the ICP to qualify and target, the persona to brief and communicate.